-West Bengal government reduces stamp duty by 2%; slashes circle rates by 10%
+West Bengal government reduces stamp by 2%

 On Wednesday, the West Bengal government waived road tax on passenger transport vehicles and offered a reduction on stamp duty as it presented a Rs 3.08 lakh crore budget in the state assembly for the financial year 2021 – 2022.